rubenwardy/minetest_modding_book/chapters/node_drawtypes.md

 ### Wallmounted Nodebox

-Sometimes you want different nodeboxes for when it is place on the floor, wall and ceiling, like with torches.
+Sometimes you want different nodeboxes for when it is placed on the floor, wall, or ceiling like with torches.

 {% highlight lua %}
 minetest.register_node("default:sign_wall", {